-When Visa International, MasterCard International Inc., American Express Co., Discover Financial Services LLC and JCB Co. banded together in 2005 to draft the Payment Card Industry (PCI) Data Security Standard (DSS),
+When Visa International, MasterCard International Inc., American Express Co., Discover Financial Services LLC and JCB Co. banded together in 2005 to draft the Payment Card Industry (PCI) Data Security Standard (DSS), they wanted to improve credit card security among merchants, retailers and banks that issue, use and process credit cards.
+For small and medium-sized businesses (SMBs), the burden to comply can be onerous.

 With 12 requirements (see sidebar) PCI DSS compliance strikes fear even among larger companies with established information security departments and staffs equipped for handling compliance.